alessandrodondarini/tweet-virality-prediction/README.md

 Predicting viral trends is particularly valuable in contexts where companies and advertisers aim to **optimize ad diffusion strategies** by investing in the most shareable and engaging posts.

-For these reasons, this project focuses on **Twitter data** (now *X*), taken from the [Codecademy platform](https://www.codecademy.com) (course: *Build a Machine Learning Model*), and implements several machine learning models to predict whether a tweet becomes viral.
+For these reasons, we analyze **10K+ tweets** from the [Codecademy platform](https://www.codecademy.com) (course: *Build a Machine Learning Model*), with the goal of predicting whether a tweet becomes viral.
+The dataset includes several columns, such as the raw tweet text, timestamp, number of favorites, number of retweets, and others.

 ### Project Overview

-Using a **quartile-based division** of the retweet count ditribution, we classify tweet virality into four categories:
+Using a **quartile-based division** of the retweet count distribution, we classify tweet virality into four categories:
-`unpopular`, `average`, `popular`, and `super popular`.
+- `unpopular` – bottom 25% of tweets
+- `average` – tweets between the 25th and 50th percentiles
+- `popular` – tweets between the 50th and 75th percentiles
+- `super popular` – top 25% of tweets

-We then perform exploratory data analysis by plotting the distributions of relevant features, and conduct feature engineering to uncover potential hidden patterns in the tweets, such as:
+We then perform exploratory data analysis (EDA) to examine the distributions of relevant features and conduct feature engineering to uncover potential patterns that may indicate virality.
+In particular, by analyzing the text of the tweets, we extract features such as:

-- tweet length
+- Tweet length
-- number of hashtags
+- Number of hashtags
-- number of mentions
+- Number of mentions
-- tweet language
+- Tweet language

-Importantly, the dataset naturally exhibits class imbalance due to the highly skewed distribution of retweet counts.
-Using a quartile-based division reflects this skew, so rather than enforcing artificial class balance, models were trained on the original distribution to maintain realism.
+Importantly, the dataset exhibits **class imbalance** due to the skewed distribution of retweet counts.
+Using a quartile-based division reflects this skew, so instead of enforcing artificial class balance, models were trained on the original distribution to maintain realism.

 ### Models Implemented